Legendre Expansions of Products of Functions with Applications to Nonlinear Partial Differential Equations: Concluding Remarks

-This example, along with others studied by the third listed author of this paper in \cite{Matt}, highlights the potential of this semi-analytical solution methodology for providing solutions that can serve as reference solutions to assess the accuracy level of numerical methods when solving this class of equations with non constant coefficients.
-In addition, we expect that this approach can be successful for solving PDEs with polynomial nonlinearity of higher degrees such as PDEs arising in global climate models.
-In such models, outgoing long wave radiation is modeled by a term proportional to the fourth power of temperature (the unknown function of position and time), according to the Stefan-Boltzmann law, and lateral heat diffusion may be modeled by the same term as in the nonlinear PDE we solved in Section \ref{sect4} \cite{stocker, pier}.\\
+This example, along with other equations with non constant coefficients studied by the third listed author of this paper in \citep{Matt}, include reference solutions to assess the accuracy of our semi-analytical solution methodology.
+We anticipate that this approach will be successful in solving PDEs with polynomial nonlinearities such as PDEs arising in global climate models.
+In such models, outgoing long wave radiation is often modeled by a linear function of temperature (the unknown function of position and time), see e.g. \citep{Cord}, but it is more accurately modeled by a multiple of the fourth power of temperature, according to the Stefan-Boltzmann law, and lateral heat diffusion may be effectively modeled by the same term as in the nonlinear PDE we solved in Section \ref{sec:application} \citep{stocker, pier}.\\

 \textbf{Acknowledgement.} The authors thank Cord Perillo for helpful discussions related to this research.